dstrack/APEX_API_Tracer/README.md

 In each function and procedure exists

-  1. A call to APEX_DEBUG.MESSAGE to produce log entries with text for valid PL/SQL procedure calls with enquoted parameters, that you can copy and paste into the sql console for testing.
+  1. A call to APEX_DEBUG.LOG_LONG_MESSAGE to produce log entries with text for valid PL/SQL procedure calls with enquoted parameters, that you can copy and paste into the sql console for testing.
   2. A call to invocate the original procedure or functions.
-  3. A call to APEX_DEBUG.MESSAGE to produce log entries for the output values and return values of the invocation.
+  3. A call to APEX_DEBUG.LOG_LONG_MESSAGE to produce log entries for the output values and return values of the invocation.

 For other packages where the above-mentioned conditions do not apply, you can manually add invocations to the api_trace package to support logging for prepared functions or procedures in your own packages.
 When you